 - Shake well before using and apply directly to the skin as often as needed to soothe itching and irritation.
 These herbs also support a healthy inflammatory response and promote a swift healing process.

 If you happen to get particularly unlucky and end up with a spattering of bites all over your body (after a camping trip next to a bog, let's say) an oatmeal bath can be an absolute dream.
 Just fill up an old sock or some cheesecloth with a handful of oats, secure the top, and throw the bundle into your bath water along with a few drops of lavender essential oil.
 Gently squeeze the oat bundle to release the emollient polysaccharides into your bath water.
 You can also squeeze the oat juice directly onto your skin.
-The emollient and antioxidant effects will soothe itching, speed healing, and leave your skin feeling renewed.
+The emollient and free radical scavenging effects will soothe itching, speed healing, and leave your skin feeling renewed.

 Writer Danielle Charles Davies holds a Bsc in Herbal Science from Bastyr University and completed the two-year clinical training program at the Vermont Center for Integrative Herbalism in Montpelier, VT.
 Her writing has appeared in Taproot, The Journal of the American Herbalist Guild, and Kindred Magazine, among others.
 She lives in Northern Michigan with her husband, two dogs and eight ducks.
 She blogs at www.bluemoonkitchen.com.